LEAD with EMPATHY (LwE): globally interconnected, refugee-led leadership development program

-Funds will support curriculum adaptation, printing, on-site training of facilitators and introductory meetings with communities, ongoing communication with iACT and between participants (mobile phone credits), facilitator stipends, meeting expenses, incentives, and for the community-identified solutions. iACT believes strongly in providing stipends for community facilitators and incentives for participants that help meet their essential daily needs, which would otherwise prevent participation.
+Funds will support curriculum adaptation, printing, on-site training of facilitators and introductory meetings with communities, communication with iACT and between participants (mobile phone credits), facilitator stipends, meeting expenses, incentives, and a budget for the community-identified solutions. iACT believes strongly in providing stipends for community facilitators and incentives for participants that help meet their essential daily needs, which would otherwise prevent participation.

 In preparation for our Expert Feedback Phase: What are three unanswered questions or challenges that you could use support on in your project?
 These questions will be answered directly by experts matched specifically to your idea and needs.